 Citrix Gateway connector for Exchange ActiveSync

-The use of Citrix Gateway connector for Exchange ActiveSync provides ActiveSync filtering at the perimeter, by using NetScaler as a proxy for ActiveSync traffic.
+Citrix Gateway connector for Exchange ActiveSync provides ActiveSync filtering at the perimeter, by using Citrix ADC as a proxy for ActiveSync traffic.
 As a result, the filtering component sits in the path of mail traffic flow, intercepting mail as it enters or leaves the environment.
-Citrix Gateway connector for Exchange ActiveSync acts an intermediary between NetScaler and the XenMobile Server.
-When a device communicates with Exchange through the ActiveSync virtual server on the NetScaler, NetScaler performs an HTTP callout to the connector for Exchange ActiveSync service.
+Citrix Gateway connector for Exchange ActiveSync acts an intermediary between Citrix ADC and the XenMobile Server.
+When a device communicates with Exchange through the ActiveSync virtual server on the Citrix ADC, Citrix ADC performs an HTTP callout to the connector for Exchange ActiveSync service.
 That service then checks the device status with XenMobile.
-Based on the status of the device, the connector for Exchange ActiveSync replies to NetScaler to either allow or deny the connection.
+Based on the status of the device, the connector for Exchange ActiveSync replies to Citrix ADC to either allow or deny the connection.
 You may also configure static rules to filter access based on user, agent, and device type or ID.

 This setup allows Exchange ActiveSync services to be exposed to the internet with an added layer of security to prevent unauthorized access.
 Design considerations include the following: